Powhatan: Naming and terminology

-The name "Powhatan", also spelled Powatan, is the name of the Native American village or town of Wahunsenacawh.
-The title Chief or King Powhatan, used by English colonists, is believed to have been derived from the name of this site.
-Although the specific site of his home village is unknown, in modern times the Powhatan Hill neighborhood in the East End portion of the modern-day city of Richmond, Virginia, is believed to be near the original village.
+The name "Powhatan", also spelled Powatan, is the name of the Powhatan people and tribe.
+The group takes its name from the location Pawat-hanne, or "falls in a stream".

+In modern times, the Powhatan Hill neighborhood in the East End portion of the modern-day city of Richmond, Virginia, is believed to be near the original Pawat-hanne town.
 Tree Hill Farm in Henrico County is also a possible site.

-The term Powhatan is also a title among the Powhatan people.
-English colonial historians often used it as a title.
+Regardless, the use of "Powhatan" by English colonists as a personal title is believed to have been derived from the name of this site.

-Powhata was also the name used by the Native people to refer to the river where the town sat at the head of navigation.
-The English colonists chose to rename it the James River after King James I. The only water body in Virginia to retain a name related to the Powhatan people is Powhatan Creek, located in James City County near Williamsburg.

-Powhatan County and its county seat at Powhatan, Virginia, were honorific names established years later, in locations west of the area populated by the Powhatan peoples.
+Powhata was also the name used by the Powhatan people to refer to the river where the town sat at the head of navigation, at the fall line in present-day Richmond, Virginia.
+The English colonists renameed the river to the James River after King James I. The only water body in Virginia to retain a name related to the Powhatan people is Powhatan Creek, located in James City County near Williamsburg.
+Powhatan County and its county seat at Powhatan, Virginia, were honorific names established centuries later.